baouCS/baou/README.md

 ## Introduction

-This is Barangay Assistance Online update made using Next.js, and Firebase as the database.
+This is Barangay Bayuyan Assistance Online update made using Next.js, and Firebase as the database.

 ## Features